PurpleSquishFace/PimoroniKeypad/README.md

 keypad.run_command(key)
 ```

-Combining the methods and properties, the following example (from in `code.py`) can be used to listen to key presses, toggle between modes, and execute commands.
+Combining the above methods and properties, the following example (from `code.py`) can be used to listen to key presses, toggle between modes, and execute commands.

 ``` python
 from pimoronikeypad import PimoroniKeypad, RGB